The project Engineer takes a hands-on approach to engineering tasks and is the most active executive at the working

 They are responsible for fieldwork, subcontractor, document submittals, Request for Information’s-RFI’s, Inspection Request’s – IR’s, and, of course, importantly, the procurement.

-The project engineer also does paperwork and day to day site work simultaneously.
-He/she should escalate any issue to the project manager and is unable to solve himself/herself.
+The project engineer also does paperwork, and day-to-day site works simultaneously.
+They should escalate any issue to the project manager and not solve it themself.
 They have direct control over supervisors around the site.

 They should be a qualified engineer, and any project management certification like Project Management Professional – PMP® is highly appreciated for this role.

 Job Descriptions – JD’s of a Project Engineer

 - Review all the plans, status reports before the management meeting.

 - Preparing cost estimates for materials, equipment, and labor